spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/strategic-marketing/market-insights/index.html.md

 ## Market Insights at GitLab

-Market Insights is a function of the Market Strategy & Insights team in Portfolio Marketing.
+Market Insights is a function of the Market Strategy & Insights team in Product Marketing.

 _What is the Market Insights Program?_